The Best Restaurants For Affordable Group Dinners guide image

 THE SPOTS

 Albadawi is from the same people who run Ayat, although it’s a little more formal than its sister restaurant.
 Rather than order at a counter, you sit down at this Brooklyn Heights spot and have your food brought to you on terracotta plating.
 When that food arrives, you’ll look at the huge portions and immediately think something along the lines of, “Are you serious?”
 We suggest trying the ouzi lamb, tender to the bone, served alongside cardamom-spiced rice topped with almonds, peas, and herbs.
-The bamia, which is full of pleasantly bitter okra, is even better the next day after marinating overnight (and we’re pretty sure you’ll have enough left on your table to take home).

 Rolo’s is a little like Applebee's in that they serve a wide range of food that includes a burger, pasta, and ice cream.
 But this restaurant is located in Ridgewood, and they go the extra mile to make just about everything in house.
 When you come with a group, it’s a good idea to share their very good burger and some of the more inventive stuff like the crab salad with habanada peppers or the Szechuan cabbage that's charred so it's a little like jerky.
 But you could also come for the ice cream, naturally fermented polenta bread, and house-cured meat.
 Just those three items are worth a trip.

 Let’s Meat is loud, so if towers of beer and unlimited marinated hanger steak, pork jowl, and teriyaki chicken breast turn your group outing into a Major League Eating competition, feel free to cheer each other on without holding back.
-Your party will have 100 minutes to order as much as you want from the $39 classic or $45 deluxe meal set.
+Your party will have 100 minutes to order as much as you want from the $43 classic or $49 deluxe meal set.
 Invite a bunch of friends to pregame from a beer fountain before heading to Karaoke City around the corner afterwards, where you can keep the party going for $8/hour per person.

 One of the best Indian places in Queens (and all of NYC), Seva is a restaurant that you won’t be able to shut up about until someone from your social circle tries it for themselves.
-If you want to keep things more affordable, you can go for the prix fixe sampler, which includes an appetizer, an entree, and a dessert of your choosing for around $20—but then you might miss out on the lamb spring roll, intensely flavorful chicken tikka, or lamb saag.
+If you want to keep things more affordable, you can go for the prix-fixe sampler, which includes an appetizer, an entree, and a dessert of your choosing for around $25—but then you might miss out on the lamb spring roll, intensely flavorful chicken tikka, or lamb saag.
 Make a reservation, bring friends, and see who can best handle their spice when the lamb vindaloo hits the table.

 Inti is a quiet restaurant on 10th Avenue that feels unremarkable in almost every regard, aside from their very good Peruvian food.
 Every meal at Inti starts with a little bowl of fried corn kernels and spicy green sauce (good for dipping the corn and everything else).
 All the items here come in large portions at pretty affordable prices, including things like ceviche and a whole rotisserie chicken with french fries, fried plantains, rice and beans, and salad that will easily feed five adults.
-So the next time you need a group dinner before a show at Terminal 5 or a Peruvian feast in a quiet setting, Inti is the place.

 The space where Peaches Hot House used to be in Fort Greene is now this casual Caribbean restaurant serving jerk chicken that we can’t remove from our dreams.
 Whether you get this chicken in wing form or as an entree, it’ll be covered in a smoky dry rub and doused with sticky, spicy sauce.
 Island Shack’s menu shows a range of influence, with everything from Jamaican oxtails and rice and peas to Trini-style roti and curry goat.
 The space isn't huge, but there are few big tables, so grab a few of your “fun friends” and come to this high-energy spot for a group dinner.